+Abstract.
 We consider the question of how much information can be stored by labeling the vertices of a connected undirected graph G using a constant-size set of labels, when isomorphic labelings are not distinguishable.
-Specifically, we are interested in the effective capacity of members of some class of graphs, the number of states distinguishable by a Turing machine that uses the labeled graph itself in place of the usual linear tape.
-We show that the effective capacity is related to the information-theoretic capacity which we introduce in the paper.
-It equals the information-theoretic capacity of the graph up to constant factors for trees, random graphs with polynomial edge probabilities, and bounded-degree graphs.
+An exact information-theoretic bound is easily obtained by counting the number of isomorphism classes of labelings of G, which we call the information-theoretic capacity of the graph.
+More interesting is the effective capacity of members of some class of graphs, the number of states distinguishable by a Turing machine that uses the labeled graph itself in place of the usual linear tape.
+We show that the effective capacity equals the information-theoretic capacity up to constant factors for trees, random graphs with polynomial edge probabilities, and bounded-degree graphs.

-1. Introduction
+1 Introduction